Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/rebind-action-runtime.md

 # Rebind an action at runtime

+> [!NOTE]
->__Note:__ To download a sample project which demonstrates how to set up a rebinding user interface with Input System APIs, open the Package Manager, select the Input System Package, and choose the sample project "Rebinding UI" to download.
+> To download a sample project which demonstrates how to set up a rebinding user interface with Input System APIs, open the Package Manager, select the Input System Package, and choose the sample project "Rebinding UI" to download.

 Runtime rebinding allows users of your application to set their own bindings.